 I specialize in doing:

-User/design research, information architecture (IA), user experience design (UXD), user experience architecture—relevant to end users and business models.
-According to research studies, user-centered design immensely improves successful online transactions for end users, navigating in cyberspace, and wayfinding.
-Another component to working with clients is doing usability testing.
+User/design research, information architecture (IA), user experience design (UXD), interaction design (IXD), navigation systems design (NS), user experience architecture, management, usability testing—relevant to end users and business models.
+According to research studies, user-centered design immensely improves successful online transactions for end users, navigating in cyberspace, information design, sense making, and wayfinding.

 Ready Now for Full-Time Permanent Employment

 To date, August 1, 2017, I am currently available and seeking full-time permanent employment for an appropriate senior-level information architect, user experience designer, manager, and director opportunities.

 Feel free to contact me via email.
 Please be sure to email the current job order/description.
 If you desire to chat with me on the phone, please make an appointment prior to calling me.

 I do not take interviews to answer superfluous questions, when the information is clearly stated online.
 Additionally, relevant details about education, major, profile, and degrees are included for your convenience.